alpd11/Swear_Counter/README.md

-Sure!
-Here is a README file for your Swear Counter application:

----

 # Swear Counter

 Swear Counter is a Flutter application that helps users track and manage their swearing habits.
 It features user authentication, friend management, real-time and Firestore database integration, and a modern UI.